 AstraZeneca, Nipro sign COVID-19 vaccine deal for supply in Japan

-May 26 (Reuters) - AstraZeneca AZN.L has signed a manufacturing agreement for its COVID-19 vaccine with Nipro Corp 8086.T for supply in Japan, the Tokyo-listed firm said on Wednesday, adding that the contract was for filling the shot into vials and packaging it.
+May 26 (Reuters) - AstraZeneca Plc AZN.L and Nipro Corp 8086.T signed an agreement to supply the British-Swedish company's COVID-19 vaccine in Japan, Nipro said on Wednesday.

+Tokyo-listed Nipro, a major maker of syringes and medical devices, said the contract was for filling the shot into vials and packaging it, due to start next month.
+Japan's government has agreed to acquire 120 million doses of AstraZeneca's vaccine, enough for 60 million people.

+The shot was officially approved on Friday along with the one developed by Moderna Inc MRNA.O.
+AstraZeneca already has a deal with Japan's Daiichi Sankyo Co 4568.T to prepare and bottle doses made from undiluted solution shipped from the United States.

 ((Pushkala.A@thomsonreuters.com; Twitter: @pullthekart; Mobile: +91 852 751 3793 ;))